-Frequently Asked Questions (FAQ) for the Multimedia Department
+Frequently Asked Questions (FAQ) for the Multimedia and Graphic Arts Department

 Q. How do I start?

 You begin by applying for admission to Ohlone College (visit the Admissions and Records website for more information).
 Once your application has been processed, you will be able to register for classes in the next available term.